-A popup is a window that automatically appears (“pops up”) on a website while the user is browsing.
-Popups are used for many reasons, including sharing discounts and notifications, showing errors, collecting visitor information.
+A popup is a window that automatically appears (“pops up”) on a website while the user is browsing, often by itself.
+Popups commontly contain advertising but can also show errors and notifications and be signup forms.
 Popups are added with a setup code inserted into the website’s HTML.

 Popups can contain:

 Here are some of these popups to illustrate: